 Easy Dairy-Free Cheesy Sauce

-As daily life changes, stick to your food allergy and asthma protocols.
+Always stick to your food allergy and asthma protocols.
 Read labels, call manufacturers and follow doctor’s orders.
-Ensure you have a two-to-three month supply of medications.
-CVS Pharmacy and Walgreens are offering free delivery service for prescriptions and some essentials (CVS).
+Ensure you have a good supply of medications.

 Eleanor Garrow-Holding, CEO of the Food Allergy and Anaphylaxis Connection Team (FAACT), shares a few emergency preparedness tips: